 Facilities: Toilet, picnic tables, rainwater

 If you want a true sense of escapism, head to Banksia Camp, a hidden gem located in Broke, 23km west of Walpole.
-You’ll need a 4WD to access the small campground, with seven secluded campsites surrounded by peppermint woodlands.
+You’ll need a 4WD to access the small campground, with seven secluded campsites surrounded by Peppermint woodlands.

-There’s not much to do at the campsite itself other than enjoy the simple life – not that it’s a bad thing.
+There’s not much to do at the campsite itself other than enjoy the simple life – not that that’s a bad thing.
 Go for refreshingly cool dips along the spectacular coastline and take advantage of the great fishing opportunities from the coast’s large boulders.
 Bliss.

 Most campsites are out in the open, so it’s best to bring a shade cover or try and nab a spot under the Peppermint trees for sun protection.